 Dietary Intake (Azam, Sarker and Naz, 2016)

 Arsenic is a universal chemical element in the biosphere that transpires naturally in both inorganic and organic forms.
 The role of arsenic in soil contamination is vital because it creates an environment through which plants can survive in the food chain.
-Arsenic in acidic conditions creates compounds with aluminium and iron, and under alkaline conditions, calcium arsenate is seen to be the predominant compound.
+Arsenic in acidic conditions creates compounds with aluminum and iron, and under alkaline conditions, calcium arsenate is seen to be the predominant compound.
 The role of the bioavailability of arsenic in the uptake of arsenic from soil to plants is another vital aspect to consider.
 Awasthi et al. (2017) believe that the significant inorganic arsenic composites are sodium arsenite, arsenic trioxide, arsenic acid and arsenates trichloride, and arsenic pentoxide (which are lead and calcium arsenates).
 The author further states that organic arsenic compounds are methylmalonic acid, dimethylarsinic acid, arsanilic acid, and arsenobetaine (AB).
 AB is seen as the leading organoarsenic in marine biota.
-Afzal, Hussain and Farooqi (2018) mention other organoarsenicals comprising arsenocholine, dimethloxyarsylethanol, trimethylammonium lactate, arsenic which comprises sugars, and phospholipids which are found in fish.
+Afzal, Hussain, and Farooqi (2018) mention other organoarsenicals comprising arsenocholine, dimethloxyarsylethanol, trimethylammonium lactate, arsenic, which comprises sugars, and phospholipids, which are found in fish.
 The author further states that arsenites and arsenates are available in water, even though methylarsonic and dimethylarsinic acids are at low stages.